OllieJones/index-wp-mysql-for-speed/readme.txt

 == Description ==

+<h4>How do I use this plugin?</h4>

 Use this plugin with the Index MySQL Tool under the Tools menu.
 Or, give the shell command _wp help index-mysql_ to learn how to use it with WP-CLI.

+<h4>What does it do for my site?</h4>

+This plugin works to make your MySQL database work more efficiently, by adding high-performance keys to its tables.
+It also monitors your site's use of your MySQL database to detect which database operations are slowest.

+<h4>What is this all about?</h4>

 Where does WordPress store all that stuff that makes your site great?
 Where are your pages, posts, products, media, users, custom fields, metadata, and all your valuable content?
 All that data is in the [MySQL](https://www.mysql.com/) relational database management system.
 (Some hosting providers and servers use the [MariaDB](https://mariadb.org/) fork of WordPress; it works exactly the same as MySQL itself.)